Using Forex Linear Regression to See the Big Picture

 In the image above, the value of deviations equals 2.00.
 Additionally, the 'Ray' checkbox is ticked, which causes the lines to extend infinitely to the right of the chart.
 It now adds a second regression channel, with lines two standard deviations either side of the median line.

 Source: MetaTrader 4 - EUR/USD 1 Hour Chart.
-Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admirals (CFDs, ETFs, Shares).
+Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 We can also draw smaller channels within a larger one in order to identify smaller trends within the overall larger trend.
 If you're interested in exploring regression trading further, there are other, more complex versions with which you can experiment.
 Moving Average regression and polynomial regression Forex analysis are just a couple of examples.